 When you have less stuff, it follows that you have less to worry about.
 A minimalist lifestyle allows you to carry less literal and metaphorical baggage around.

-Another benefit is that minimalists buy fewer things, which saves money.
-From a holistic perspective, minimalism reduces consumerism, and that benefits the planet.
+Another benefit is that minimalists buy fewer things, which can allow you to save money.
+From a holistic perspective, minimalism reduces consumerism, and that can benefit the planet.

 How to Live a Minimalist Lifestyle